J&J Medical Connect

 • PSMA-PET-positive for ≥1 locoregional (pelvic) lesion without distant extra pelvic lesion

-• Primary endpoint: ppMPFS, defined as the appearance of at least 1 new PSMA-PET-positive distant lesion compared with the previous scan assessed by BICR, or death
+• Primary endpoint: PSMA-PET metastatic progression-free survival (ppMPFS), defined as the appearance of at least 1 new PSMA-PET-positive distant lesion compared with the previous scan assessed by BICR, or death

-• Secondary endpoints: time to PSA progression; PSA response rate; PSA levels at end of week 26; time to locoregional progression by PSMA-PET; overall survival (OS); prostate cancer-specific survival; and adverse events (AEs)
+• Secondary endpoints: time to PSA progression; PSA response rate; PSA levels at end of week 26; time to locoregional progression by PSMA-PET; OS; prostate cancer-specific survival; and AEs

 Results